amanchourasiya1004/microsoft_teams/README.md

 17. Chat with the group members while being in call (chats are saved as well)

 18. Logout from the web application

+Directory Structure and explanation

+chat -> A django app that handles chatting and sharing images feature

+usergroups -> A django app that handles Group creation and Group image sharing and group meetings.

+users -> A django app that handles User Authentication

+videocall -> A django that handles Video call between two peers and in a group.

+teams -> Django Configuration folder

+templates -> Has all the HTML files.

+static -> Has all the static files like css, js and other media content.

+Few javascript files explanation ----------------

+All javascript files reside in static/js folder.

+visualHandler.js -> This file handles the UI when new messages, images arrive in a group or to a user.
+It also handles video/audio call invitation response.

+websockerhandler.js -> This file handles the websocket connections and sends messages and images to the backend whenever required.

+callandsharep2p.js -> This file handles peer to peer connection using webrtc.

+friendrequest.js -> This file handles the event when a user contacts another user for the first time.

+imageupload.js -> This file handles the event of sharing images using AJAX.

+messageHandler.js -> This file handles the event when new messages and images arrive in a group or to a user.

+videocall.js -> This file handles the UI for clicking video/audio mute/unmute, screen sharing etc.